Loading...

 How to consume egg omelet or scrambled egg, smoked salmon without glucose spikes

-Incorporate non-starchy vegetables like spinach, bell peppers, or tomatoes into your omelet or scrambled eggs to slow down glucose absorption.
+Add non-starchy vegetables like spinach, bell peppers, or mushrooms to your omelet or scrambled eggs.
+These vegetables are low in carbohydrates and can help moderate your glucose response.

 Opt for Smaller Portions